 However, it has everything else you might want from a casual looter shooter – special abilities, looting (duh), extensive weaponry, challenging combat against hordes of enemies…it’s still a pretty good game and I think it has not enjoyed the attention it deserves.

 Outriders might have surprised everyone with a stinker launch, but I think it’s worth giving it another chance to surprise again – this time in a good way.

 Returnal has been talked about so much since its release in April 2021.
 Gamer forums literally went wild with rave reviews when the title first dropped, with people talking about everything from the stunning graphics to the fantastic gameplay.

-It is one of the best third-person games for PS5, one of the best-looking games, and it has also made my list of the best adventure games for PS5, the best sci-fi games for PS5, and the best PS5 roguelike games.
+It is one of the best third-person games for PS5, one of the best-looking games, and has made the cut in a number of my round-ups to date.

 If you’re looking for a game that has everything and is also a brilliant audition for the features of the new-gen PlayStation 5, then Returnal is a good place to look.